-GREENSBORO, N.C. – A renowned educator with more than 35 years of experience at research institutions and Historically Black Colleges and Universities is the new Provost/Vice President for Academic Affairs and Student Affairs at Bennett College.
+GREENSBORO, N.C. – A renowned educator with more than 35 years of experience at research institutions and Historically Black Colleges and Universities is the new Provost/Vice President for Academic Affairs at Bennett College.

 Dr. Dorothy Browne assumed her post at Bennett earlier this month and replaces Steve Willis, who served in the position on an interim basis for more than a year.

 “We are very fortunate to have a woman of Dr. Browne’s caliber join the staff at Bennett College,” said President Dr. Phyllis Worthy Dawkins.
 “Dr. Browne is well known throughout academia for getting things done and for making a lasting impact at the institutions where she works.
 I look forward to collaborating with her and to implementing some of her innovative approaches as we continue restoring Bennett College to a position of greatness.”

 Browne earned her Bachelor of Science in Sociology from Bennett College.
 She holds a Master of Social Work from the University of Pittsburgh School of Social Work, and both a Master of Public Health and a Doctorate of Public Health from Harvard University’s T.H.
 Chan School of Public Health.

 Browne began her distinguished academic career at the University of North Carolina at Chapel Hill’s School of Public Health, now called the Gillings School of Global Public Health, where she gained tenure and full professorship.
 While at UNC-Chapel Hill, Browne engaged in teaching, advising students and conducting research in the areas of youth violence, adolescent high-risk behaviors and health disparities in maternal and child health.